 Learn as much as you can about the nature of ADHD.

-It can be help for caregivers to learn as much as they can about ADHD.
-By having a better understanding about the nature of ADHD, caregivers can become their child’s best advocate and set their child up for success.
+It can be helpful for caregivers to learn as much as they can about ADHD.
+By better understanding the nature of ADHD, caregivers can become their child’s best advocate and set their child up for success.
 There are three areas impacted by ADHD: attention, self-control, and executive functioning.
-Environment can also have an influence on whether ADHD symptoms look better or worse.
+Environment can also influence whether ADHD symptoms look better or worse.

 All attention isn’t the same.
 Think of your favorite show that you might stream or watch on television.
 How many episodes (if you didn’t have any responsibilities that you needed to do and could skip all the commercials) would you be able to sit down and watch?
 Would the ‘Are you still watching?’ button pop up?
 Would you be able to finish an entire season?
 This is not the type of ‘attention’ that is impacted by ADHD.
 With ADHD, the type of attention impacted is persistence.
 Persistence helps a person finish tasks that are uninteresting and “not fun.”
-Your child’s attention used to play videogames, watch television, or play with toys is not the same kind that they use to do their homework.
+Your child’s attention used playing video games, watching television, or playing with toys is not the same kind that they use to do their homework.

 The executive functioning part of our brains allows us to start and finish tasks, plan the way we’ll reach a goal, remember information, control emotions, understand how our actions impact others, and be organized.
 Individuals with ADHD struggle with these behaviors, as well as experience “time blindness” or ‘nearsightedness’ with time, which can look like troubles managing time, perceiving time, and timeliness (especially as time gets further out from ‘right now’).

 Learn about the different types of treatment for ADHD.

-There are multiple forms of treatment for ADHD and some will work better for your child than others.
-Several types of treatment for ADHD include medication, behavior therapy, and a combination of medication and therapy.
+There are multiple forms of treatment for ADHD, and some will work better for your child than others.
+Types of treatment for ADHD can include medication, behavior therapy, or a combination of both.
 ADHD is a diagnosis where ‘It takes a village,’ as caregivers and teachers can help restructure a child’s environment, adjust expectations, and set the child up for success.
-Individual psychotherapy can help a child learn more about feelings and learn ways to process their feelings; however, involving the adults in the child’s life makes a HUGE difference in the treatment of ADHD symptoms.
+Individual psychotherapy can help a child learn more about feelings and learn ways to process their feelings; however, involving the adults in the child’s life makes a HUGE difference in treatment results.

 Consider whether your child may need support in school.